-We are hopeful that all levels of government will continue to work with us to help shape the future housing and homelessness response in Queensland.
+We are hopeful that all levels of government engaging in these important conversations, will continue to work with us to help shape the future housing and homelessness response in Queensland.

 Australia's three tiers of government all have distinctly different but interconnected roles in supporting the housing system and delivery of homelessness services.